 6.7 What is CVD or Chao-Ji?

 CVD and Chao-Ji are two of the extensions to Video-CD that were developed in China.
-Both systems use MPEG2 to encode video and hence the discs are not compatible with Video-CD or CD-i players.
-Both systems are also not interchangable with each other.
-In order to accomplish for a worldwide standard for MPEG-2 on CD, the original Video-CD companies created Super Video-CD.
+Both systems use MPEG-2 to encode video and hence the discs are not compatible with Video-CD or CD-i players.
+Both systems are also not interchangeable with each other.
+In order to accomplish a worldwide standard for MPEG-2 on CD, the original Video-CD companies created Super Video-CD.
 A true Super Video-CD can however be played on both CVD and Chao-Ji players, since it uses subsets of both systems.
 Refer to What is Super Video-CD? for more information.

-6.8 What is Super Video-CD
+6.8 What is Super Video-CD?

-Super Video-CD is an extension to the Video-CD specification, set up by the original Video-CD licensees (Philips, Sony, JVC and Matsushita) in 1999.
-Super Video-CD uses DVD-quality MPEG-2 video on a standard CD which runs at variable bit rates up to double speed (2.8 kbps).
+Super Video-CD is an extension to the Video-CD specification, set up by the original Video-CD creators (Philips, Sony, JVC and Matsushita) in 1999.
+Super Video-CD uses DVD-quality MPEG-2 video on a standard CD which runs at variable bit rates up to double speed (2.8 Mbps).
 This allows for 35 to 70 minutes of high quality video on a regular CD.
 Super Video-CD allows for a cheap way of making discs that are playable on compatible DVD-Video players using a regular CD-Recorder.

 Since Super Video-CD uses MPEG-2 video compression instead of MPEG-1 that is used in CD-i, and because of the fact that the disc can be played up to double speed of which a CD-i player is not capable, a Super Video-CD cannot be played on a CD-i player.
 Therefore, the CD-i application that is mandatory for Video-CD is not available on a Super Video-CD.